|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PROTECTION FROM ATTACK:

-In the event of a malevolent attack it is essential to rapidly remove heat from the liquid sodium to reduce its temperature to under 200 degrees C so that the sodium will not spontaneously burn in air, to exclude rain water and to maintain sufficient argon cover gas while extracting heat from the sodium to prevent a sodium fire.
-Ideally spare temporary sheet metal roof material should be stored in the reactor roof space to available for immediate deployment to exclude rain water in the event of a major FNR roof rupture.
+In the event of a malevolent attack it is essential to rapidly remove heat from the primary liquid sodium to reduce its temperature to under 200 degrees C so that the primary sodium will not spontaneously burn in air, to exclude rain water and to maintain sufficient argon cover gas while extracting heat from the sodium to prevent a sodium fire.
+Ideally spare temporary sheet metal roof material should be stored in the reactor roof space to be available for immediate deployment to exclude rain water in the event of a ceiling rupture.

-The hill on which a FNR is installed provides earth works at leat 42 m thick, round the FNR enclosure, which is enough to protect the FNR primary liquid sodium tank from a direct impact by a large aircraft travelling at close to the speed of sound.
+The hill on which a FNR is installed provides earth works at leat 52 m thick around the FNR enclosure, which is enough to protect the FNR primary liquid sodium tank from a direct impact by a large aircraft travelling at close to the speed of sound.
 The concrete structures of the turbogenerator spaces and the shear walls of the heat exchange galleries provide robust aircraft impact protection.
-The threat that is most difficult to protect against is a vertical impact by a large precision guided armour penetrating bomb dropped from a high altitude.
-Other than in an all out war this is not a credible threat.
+The threat that is most difficult to protect against is a vertical impact by a large precision guided armour piercing bomb dropped from a high altitude and aimed at the dome over the primary sodium pool.
+Other than in a war this is not a credible threat.
+Likewise, penetration by a large meteorite is not considered a credible threat.

-There should be provision for nearby sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit future major maintenance/repairs to the FNR primary liquid sodium tank.
-There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to fuel bundle transport cylinders and vice versa.
+There should be provision for nearby sodium storage with sufficient capacity to hold all the primary liquid sodium so as to permit future major maintenance/repairs to the FNR primary liquid sodium tank in the distant future.
+There must be a means of easily and rapidly transferring heat emitting fuel bundles from the primary liquid sodium tank to heat absorbing fuel bundle transport cylinders and vice versa.

 The sodium will likely be delivered to the reactor site either in tanker trucks or as a solid in 55 US gallon steel drums with removeable covers.
 There may be as many as 24,000 such drums.
 These drums need to be stored on pallets in groups separated by aisles that act as fire breaks and provide access for fire suppression.
 A safe drum pallet size is 30 inches X 30 inches.
 Hence exclusive of aisles the single level drum storage space requirement is: